-Functioning as a wholly owned subsidiary of Waddell & Reed Financial, Inc., Waddell has provided various advisory services since 1937.
+This firm functions as a wholly owned subsidiary of Waddell & Reed Financial, Inc., a publicly traded mutual fund company.
+Waddell & Reed has provided various advisory services since 1937.
 The firm was founded by World War I veterans Chauncey Waddell and Cameron Reed.
-The firm offers its services through almost 400 offices throughout the country.
+The firm offers its services through around 400 offices throughout the country.

-Waddell & Reed, Inc. Client Types and Minimum Account Sizes
+Waddell & Reed Client Types and Minimum Account Sizes

-The Kansas-based firm’s client base consists of non-high-net-worth and high-net-worth individuals, pension and profit sharing plans, trusts, estates, charitable organizations, corporations and business entities.
+This Kansas-based firm’s client base consists of mostly non-high-net-worth and high-net-worth individuals.
+The firm's institutional clients include pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and government entities.

-Clients with an account under Waddell’s management have access to an array of advisory services, including:
+Clients with an account under Waddell & Reed’s management have access to an array of advisory services, including:

 - Portfolio management